Ongoing seminar

 How does the Pasteur Institute integrate the humanities and social sciences into its network?
 And what role is given to the science-society interface?

-In this session, three researchers from the Pasteur Institute will present their career paths and the various initiatives they have undertaken during their careers.
+In this session, three researchers from the Pasteur Institute will discuss their professional backgrounds and the various initiatives they have undertaken throughout their careers.

-Cyrine Bouabid is a biologist who became interested in social sciences during her doctoral studies.
+Cyrine Bouabid is a biologist who has been interested in the social sciences since her dissertation.
 She is a postdoctoral researcher at the Pasteur Institute of Madagascar and coordinates the Alliance SHS Afrique project.
-She co-founded the social sciences network of the Pasteur Network of African institutes.
+She co-founded the SHS network of the Pasteur Network of African Institutes.

-Meriem Belghith is an immunologist at the Pasteur Institute in Tunis, where she coordinates the Tunis Science Shop.
+Meriem Belghith is an immunologist at the Pasteur Institute in Tunis; she coordinates the Tunis Science Shop.

-François Bontems is a researcher in structural biology and is interested in the relationship between science and society and how science fiction can be used to reflect on this relationship.
+François Bontems is a researcher in structural biology whose work focuses on the relationship between science and society and on how science fiction can be used to explore that relationship.

-Speaker: Nicolas Duracka is a lecturer in information and communication sciences at Paul-Valéry University in Montpellier and has been working for several years on the communication processes of actors of social change.
-Today, he applies his analysis of social transformation to intervention-oriented research that questions the communication dynamics of actors involved in the One Health approach.
-He studies international public health as a subject undergoing profound change, considering that human health can only be guaranteed if animals and our ecosystems are healthy.
+Speaker: Nicolas Duracka is an associate professor of information and communication sciences at the University of Montpellier Paul-Valéry and has been researching the communication processes of social change agents for several years.
+Today, he applies his analysis of social transformation to an action research project examining the communication dynamics of actors in the One Health approach.
+He studies international public health as a field undergoing profound change, arguing that human health can only be guaranteed if animals and our ecosystems are healthy.

-Addressing systemic diseases between social sciences and biomedicine.
+Addressing systemic diseases from both social science and biomedical perspectives.
 Research questions and ongoing projects

-Speakers: Catherine Cavalin is a research fellow in sociology at CNRS at Cermes3 (Center for Research, Medicine, Science, Health, Mental Health, Society).
+Speakers: Catherine Cavalin is a research fellow in sociology at the CNRS at Cermes3 (Center for Research, Medicine, Sciences, Health, Mental Health, and Society).
 Her interdisciplinary work draws on sociology, contemporary history, economics, and statistics.
-It focuses on social inequalities in health and the history and sociology of knowledge relating to systemic diseases of "unknown" origin in medicine and epidemiology.
+This research examines social inequalities in health, as well as the history and sociology of knowledge regarding systemic diseases of supposedly “unknown” origin in medicine and epidemiology.

 Alain Lescoat is a university professor and hospital practitioner in the Department of Internal Medicine and Clinical Immunology at Rennes University Hospital and the University of Rennes.
-He coordinates the Reference Center for Rare Autoimmune and Autoinflammatory Diseases in Adults in Northern, Northwestern, Mediterranean, and Guadeloupe (CeRAINOM) in Rennes.
+He coordinates the Reference Center for Rare Systemic Autoimmune and Autoinflammatory Diseases in Adults in Northern France, Northwestern France, the Mediterranean Region, and Guadeloupe (CeRAINOM) in Rennes

 3. The Interaction Between Research, Decision-Making, and Civil Society

-Speaker: Jean Paul Metzger, ecologist at the University of Sao Paulo and guest researcher at Mak'It, will talk about his work and the BiotaSynthesis project, which involves both the academic sector and members of the government in addressing health and environmental issues.
-He will highlight the importance of synthetic approaches to health and the environment in promoting dialogue between science and policy, particularly public policy on
+Speaker: Jean Paul Metzger, an ecologist at the University of São Paulo and a visiting researcher at Mak’It, will discuss his work and the BiotaSynthesis project, which brings together both the academic community and government officials to address health and environmental issues.
+He will highlight the importance of integrative approaches in health and the environment for fostering dialogue between science and policy, particularly regarding public policies on prevention and

 Speakers: